-While a student in Nashville Nash witnessed southern racial segregation for the first time in her life.
+While she was a student in Nashville, Nash witnessed southern racial segregation for the first time in her life.
 In 1959, she attended nonviolent protest workshops led by Reverend James Lawson who was affiliated with the Nashville Christian Leadership Conference.
-Later that year she protested exclusionary racial policies by participating in impromptu sit-ins at Nashville’s downtown lunch counters.
+Later that year, she protested exclusionary racial policies by participating in impromptu sit-ins at Nashville’s downtown lunch counters.
 Nash was elected chair of the Student Central Committee because of her nonviolent protest philosophy and her reputation from these sit-ins.

 By February 13, 1960, the mass sit-ins that began in Greensboro, North Carolina on February 1 had spread to Nashville.
 Nash organized and led many of the protests which ultimately involved hundreds of black and white area college students.
-As a result, by early April Nashville Mayor Ben West publicly called for the desegregation of Nashville’s lunch counters and organized negotiations between Nash and other student leaders and downtown business interests.
-Because of these negotiations, on May 10, 1960 Nashville, Tennessee became the first southern city to desegregate lunch counters.
+By early April, Nashville mayor Ben West publicly called for the desegregation of Nashville’s lunch counters and organized negotiations between Nash and other student leaders and downtown business interests.
+Because of those negotiations, on May 10, 1960 Nashville, Tennessee became the first southern city to desegregate lunch counters.